ibuetler/p3s-pcap-anonymize-and-remove/Tutorial.md

 for packet in packets:
 # do something
 ```
 To view the structure of a packet on the console, this cannot be done classically with the print() function on the console.
-If the print function is used, the packet will only be showed as a sequence of hexadecimal numbers on the console.
+If the print function is used, the packet will only be shown as a sequence of hexadecimal numbers on the console.
 But a Scapy Packet offers a show() function.
 This function allows a packet to be output as a readable and structured string.
 For example, the first packet can be output as follows:

 ```python
 import scapy.all as scapy